March 29 - 31, 2019

 Camporee is a weekend camp out for troops.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.
-The Iron Horse Chapter of the Order of the Arrow will be hosting the Iron Horse camporee.
+The Iron Horse and Phoenix Chapters of the Order of the Arrow will be hosting the joint Iron Horse and Phoenix camporee.
 LDS units can leave on Saturday night.

 Step 1: RSVP for the camporee by February roundtable with estimated numbers so we can plan the event.